-Bringing Context to the Sales Process: Introducing Signals
+Bringing Context to the Sales Process: Introducing Sidekick

 But a question remains -- beyond what Marketing can tell Sales about their leads and prospects, where do salespeople get this kind of context around when and how to engage their leads and prospects?

-Signals is a notification app that helps you know when and how to engage your leads.
+Sidekick is a notification app that helps you know when and how to engage your leads.
 It lives in Google Chrome, and connects to many of the other tools that salespeople use on a daily basis.
-Signals shows you real-time notifications based on “signals” coming from emails you’ve sent, your website, your CRM system, even social media.
+Sidekick shows you real-time notifications based on “signals” coming from emails you’ve sent, your website, your CRM system, even social media.